wuxingogo/urp-custom-replace-text/README.md

-# custom-replace-text README
+# urp-replace-text README

-"custom-replace-text" is a replace text tool.
+"urp-replace-text" is a replace text tool.

 ## Features

-"custom-replace-text" is a replace text tool which allows you use json file when replace selection text.
+"urp-replace-text" is a replace text tool which allows you use json file when replace selection text.

 **Demo**: Assume that the configuration file is as follows: